PMP Exam Simulator PMI New Format 2022 (With Agile & Hybrid)

 Top Benefits You Get from this Simulator -

-These PMP exam sample questions are created by me based on 15+ years of project management experience, my own PMP exam preparation experience, and past 7+ years of experience of training and coaching thousands of PMP students globally.
+These PMP exam sample questions are created by me based on 15+ years of project management experience, my own PMP exam preparation experience, and past 8+ years of experience of training and coaching over 5246+ PMP students globally.

-I have included a variety of questions in this simulator (including situational questions), created based on the latest 'PMP Exam Content Outline' (ECO document) from PMI.
+I have included a variety of questions in this simulator (including situational questions), created based on the latest 'PMP Exam Content Outline' (ECO document) by PMI.

-In this simulator, you will also find some of the new PMP question types introduced in the 2021 exam, such as matching the left and right side options, multiple answer options per question, and fill-in-the-blank questions.
+In this simulator, you will also find new PMP question types introduced in the exam, such as matching the left and right side options, multiple answer options per question, and fill-in-the-blank questions.